 This blog introduced you to CRM and Data Models and explained the various popular CRM Data Models that you can rely on for your business.
 Furthermore, the article discussed the steps required to build your own CRM Data Models easily.

 Customer Relationship Management is critical for a company to strive in the competitive market.
 It encompasses the complete consumer life cycle during their experience.
 Developing a long-term customer experience is an important differentiator for businesses since it helps companies stand out.
 To implement any of these CRM models, you’ll need CRM software that organizes your customer data in the database.
-CRM keeps track of your customer information and relationships, so you don’t lose out on any key referrals or opportunities.
+CRM keeps track of your customer information and relationships so you don’t lose out on any key referrals or opportunities.

 Now, to run queries or perform Data Analytics on your CRM data, you first need to export this data to a Data Warehouse.
-This will require you to custom code complex scripts to develop the ETL processes.
-Hevo Data can automate your data transfer process, hence allowing you to focus on other aspects of your business like Analytics, Customer Management, etc. This platform allows you to transfer data from 100+ sources to Cloud-based Data Warehouses like Amazon Redshift, Snowflake, Google BigQuery, etc. It will provide you with a hassle-free experience and make your work life much easier.
+This will require you to custom-code complex scripts to develop the ETL processes.
+Hevo Data can automate your data transfer process, hence allowing you to focus on other aspects of your business like Analytics, Customer Management, etc. Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.